beam-community/jsonapi/README.md

 - [x] Basic [JSONAPI Document](http://jsonapi.org/format/#document-top-level) encoding
 - [x] Basic support for [compound documents](http://jsonapi.org/format/#document-compound-documents)
 - [ ] [Links](http://jsonapi.org/format/#document-links)
-- [ ] Relationship links (specifically handling relationships /user/1/image but only if its in a relationship :()
+- [ ] Relationship links (handling relationships /user/1/image but only if its in a relationship :()
 - [x] Parsing of `sort` query parameter into Ecto Query order_by
 - [ ] Parsing and limiting of `filter` keywords into
 - [ ] Handling of sparse fieldsets